XuuXiaolan/CodeRebirth/CodeRebirthUnityProject/Assets/LethalCompany/Mods/plugins/CodeRebirth/Dependencies/DawnLib/README.md

 DawnLib is a modern API for Lethal Company content and all sizes of mods.
 It contains:

 - DawnLib API
+  - Moons
+  - Weathers
+  - Interiors
+  - Enemies
+  - Items
+  - Map Objects (Inside and Outside hazards)
+  - Unlockables (Ship Upgrades and Furniture)
+  - Additional Tile Sets (injecting more tilesets to interiors)

 - DuskMod API
+  - Ship Creation (In-progress)
+  - Achievements
+  - Entity Replacements (Enemy, Item, Unlockable and MapObject skin replacements)
+  - Vehicles (Highly experimental)

 - Some extra utilities
+  - SmartAgentNavigator (completely intelligent NavMeshAgent navigator that uses PathfindingLib to performanently be able to use entrance teleports and fire exits reliably).
+  - NetworkAudioSource
+  - And more!

 DawnLib also categorises (almost) everything in the game with keys, allowing for easy references to existing vanilla content.
+If you'd like to support in the development of DawnLib, please consider reaching out to `@xuxiaolan` on discord, whether through the modding discord, github, or just pinging on the lethal modding discord, we accept any sort of help, UI, Coders, Artists, etc.

 **NOTE:** Enemies/Items/etc managed through DawnLib are likely **_unsupported_** by mods like CentralConfig or LethalQuantities.
 This is because of the way DawnLib supports dynamically updating weights and therefore cannot be fixed from DawnLib.